Calculating the mental health levy

 Transitional period

-For the 2022–23 financial year, the thresholds are adjusted to accommodate the levy commencing during the financial year.
+For the 2022–23 financial year, the thresholds were adjusted to accommodate the levy commencing during the financial year.

-Company B is not a member of a group, employs in Queensland only and pays $80 million in taxable wages between 1 January and 30 June 2023.
-This is how the mental health levy will be calculated.
+Company B is not a member of a group, employs in Queensland only and paid $80 million in taxable wages between 1 January and 30 June 2023.
+This is how the mental health levy was calculated.

 1. Calculate for more than $5 million (primary threshold)